AdobeDocs/commerce-operations.en/help/upgrade/upgrade-compatibility-tool/install.md

 ---
 title: Install the [!DNL Upgrade Compatibility Tool]
-description: Follow these steps to install the [!DNL Upgrade Compatibility Tool] for your Adobe Commerce project.
+description: Follow these steps to install the [!DNL Upgrade Compatibility Tool] for your [!DNL Adobe Commerce] project.
 ---

 # Install the [!DNL Upgrade Compatibility Tool]

 {{commerce-only}}

-The [!DNL Upgrade Compatibility Tool] is a command-line tool that checks an Adobe Commerce customized instance against a specific version by analyzing all modules installed in it.
-It returns a list of errors and warnings that must be addressed before upgrading to the latest version of Adobe Commerce.
+The [!DNL Upgrade Compatibility Tool] is a command-line tool that checks an [!DNL Adobe Commerce] customized instance against a specific version by analyzing all modules installed in it.
+It returns a list of errors and warnings that must be addressed before upgrading to the latest version of [!DNL Adobe Commerce].

 ## Download the [!DNL Upgrade Compatibility Tool]